cvetoslav/SmartBuoy/README.md

 ## What we learned

-We improved our skills in every segment of the project.
+We improved our skills in every segment of the project, from design to coding.

 ## What's next for Smart Buoy

 We are going to create the hardware and connect it with the already working software.
 Then it is time for distribution.